hellotunmbi/hellotunmbi/README.md

 ### Hi there 👋
 My name is Olutunmbi Banto.
-I'm a Software Engineer.
+I'm a Software Engineer and Cloud Developer.
 I am proficient in React, Angular, NodeJS and Angular/Ionic.
-I also work with Laravel and sometimes React Native.
+I also handle cloud developments, deployments, orchestration and architecture.
 I publish technical articles on [Medium](https://hellotunmbi.medium.com) and Hashnode

 - 🌱 I am
   - A certified AWS Cloud Development with ALX